invoke-ai/InvokeAI/docs/installation/index.md

     work", don't have an interest in tinkering with it, and do not care about upgrading to unreleased experimental features.

+    *Note that this script has difficulty on some Macintosh machines that have previously been used for Python development due to conflicting development tools versions.
+Mac developers may wish to try method (2) or one of the manual methods instead.

 2. [Source code installer](INSTALL_SOURCE.md)

     This is a script that will install InvokeAI and all its essential